haneenalnuwaysir/my-store-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.

-MyStoreApp is a single-page application built in Angular, that offers a rich, dynamic experience on the web.
+MyStore App is a single-page application built in Angular, that offers a rich, dynamic experience on the web.
 It presents a list of product which can be added to a cart then checkout.
-Bellow are all the functionality one can perform:
-- View list of products.
-- Add products to cart.
-- View products in cart.
-- Delete product from cart.
-- Checkout products in cart.
-- Calculate cart total in cart.
+You can View, Add product and view it in the cart also remove it.
 ## Dependencies

 To install the dependencies for this project, run the following command: